Indentify and Effectively Control Ants in Your Home

 The best way to get rid of ants involves two approaches: make your home less attractive to ants and limit their accessibility into your home.
 Take a look at our blog if you are going to try your hand at DIY pest control, or find a technician in our service area to do it for you.

 Make Your Home Less Attractive to Ants

-Ants seek food, water, and shelter.
+Ants seek food, water (such as an outdoor swimming pool), and shelter.
 Don’t give it to them.
 Examples include:

 - Store food in the refrigerator or in containers with airtight lids.

 - Keep vegetation (shrubs, tree branches, etc.) off and away from the perimeter of the house.

 - Reduce water availability.
 Ants find water in clogged gutters, dripping taps, and even pet dishes.

 - Keep mulch away from the foundation.

 Make Your Home Less Accessible to Ants

 Ants forage for food, water, and shelter.
 Don’t let them find creature comforts at your house.
 Examples include: